caitobrien/HydroSurvDOYTEMP/README.md

 **HydroSurvDOYTEMP** an interactive visualization tool based on the models adapted from Scheuerell et al. (2009) and Gosselin et al. (2018).

-The goal of **HydroSurvDOYTEMP** is to showcases predicted survival for Chinook salmon, *Oncorhynchus tshawytscha*, and Steelhead, *Oncorhynchus mykiss*, influenced by seasonal changes experienced during downstream migration through the Federal Columbia River Power System Hydrosystem
+The goal of **HydroSurvDOYTEMP** is to showcase predicted survival for Chinook salmon, *Oncorhynchus tshawytscha*, and Steelhead, *Oncorhynchus mykiss*, influenced by seasonal changes experienced during downstream migration through the Federal Columbia River Power System Hydrosystem